-It is necessary to specify which status register to use (CPSR or SPSR), e.g.:

-MRS r0, CPSR

-A1220E: BLX <address> must be unconditional
+- It is necessary to specify which status register to use (CPSR or SPSR), e.g: MRS r0, CPSR - A1220E: BLX <xxxx> must be unconditional - A1237E: Invalid register or register combination for this operation - A1238E: Immediate value must be word aligned when used in this operation - A1240E: Immediate value cannot be used with this operation

-A1234E: Undefined or Unexported Weak symbol <sym>

-A1237E: Invalid register or register combination for this operation

-A1238E: Immediate value must be word aligned when used in this operation

-A1240E: Immediate value cannot be used with this operation

-A1241E: Must have immediate value with this operation

-A1242E: Offset must be word aligned when used with this operation

-A1243E: Offset must be halfword aligned with this operation

-A1244E: Missing '!'

-A1245E: B or BL from 16 bit code to 32 bit code A1246E: B or BL from 32 bit code to 16 bit code

-This occurs when there is a branch from ARM code (CODE32) to Thumb code (CODE16) (or viceversa) within this file.
-The usual solution is to move the Thumb code into a separate assembler file.
-Then, at link-time, the linker will add any necessary interworking veneers.

-A1247E: BLX from 32 bit code to 32 bit code, use BL A1248E: BLX from 16 bit code to 16 bit code, use BL

-This occurs when there is a BLX <label> branch from ARM code to ARM code (or from Thumb code to Thumb code) within this assembler file.
+A1241E: Must have immediate value with this operation A1242E: Offset must be word aligned when used with this operation A1243E: Offset must be halfword aligned with this operation A1244E: Missing '!'
+A1247E: BLX from ARM code to ARM code, use BL A1248E: BLX from Thumb code to Thumb code, use BL This occurs when there is a BLX <label> branch from ARM code to ARM code (or from Thumb code to Thumb code) within this assembler file.
 This is not allowed because BLX <label> always results in a state change.
 The usual solution is to use BL instead.

-A1249E: Post indexed addressing mode not available

-A1250E: Pre indexed addressing mode not available for this instruction, use [Rn, Rm]

-A1253E: Thumb branch to external symbol cannot be relocated: not representable in ARM ELF.

-Branch 'B foo" (foo is an extern) is not allowed in Thumb assembler code.

-A1254E: Halfword literal values not supported

-LDRH R3, =constant

-Change the LDRH into LDR, which is the standard way of loading constants into registers.

-A1255E: Operand to LDRB <value> does not fit in 8 bits

-A1256E: DATA directive can only be used in CODE areas

-A1259E: Invalid PSR field specifier, syntax is <PSR> where <PSR> is either CPSR or SPSR

-A1261E: MRS cannot select fields, use CPSR directly

-This is caused by an attempt to use fields for CPSR or SPSR with an MRS instn, e.g. MRS r0, CPSR_c

-A1262U: Expression storage allocator failed

-A1265U: Structure mismatch, structure not GET A1267E: Bad GET or INCLUDE for file <filename>

-A1268E: Unmatched conditional or macro

-A1270E: File "<filename>" not found

-A1271E: Line too long, maximum line length is <MaxLineLength>

-A1272E: End of input file

-A1273E: '\\' should not be used to split strings

-A1274W: '\\' at end of comment

-A1283E: Literal pool too distant, use LTORG to assemble it within 1KB For Thumb code, the literal pool must be within 1KB of the LDR instruction to access it.
+A1249E: Post indexed addressing mode not available A1250E: Pre indexed addressing mode not available for this instruction, use [Rn, Rm] A1253E: Thumb branch to external symbol cannot be relocated: not representable in ARM ELF.
+Branch "B foo" (foo is an extern) is not allowed in Thumb assembler code, because there is no corresponding ELF relocation.
+A1254E: Halfword literal values not supported Example: LDRH R3, =constant Change the LDRH into LDR, which is the standard way of loading constants into registers.
+A1256E: DATA directive can only be used in CODE areas A1259E: Invalid PSR field specifier, syntax is <PSR> where <PSR> is either CPSR or SPSR A1261E: MRS cannot select fields, use CPSR or SPRS directly This is caused by an attempt to use fields for CPSR or SPSR with an MRS instn, e.g. MRS r0, CPSR_c A1262U: Expression storage allocator failed A1265U: Structure mismatch: IF or WHILE unmatched at end of INCLUDE file A1267E: Bad GET or INCLUDE for file <filename> A1268E: Unmatched conditional or macro A1270E: File "<filename>" not found A1271E: Line too long, maximum line length is <MaxLineLength> A1272E: End of input file A1273E: '\\' should not be used to split strings A1274W: '\\' at end of comment A1283E: Literal pool too distant, use LTORG to assemble it within 1KB For Thumb code, the literal pool must be within 1KB of the LDR instruction to access it.
 See A1284E and A1471W.

-A1284E: Literal pool too distant, use LTORG to assemble it within 4KB For ARM code, the literal pool must be within 4KB of the LDR instruction to access it.
+A1284E: Literal pool too distant, use LTORG to assemble it within 4KB

+For ARM code, the literal pool must be within 4KB of the LDR instruction to access it.
 To solve this, add an LTORG directive into your assembler source file at a convenient place.
-Refer to the RVCT 2.0 Assembler Guide, section 2.6.2, "Loading with LDR Rd, =const" and section 7.3.1, "LTORG".
+Refer to the RVCT 2.2 Assembler Guide, section 2.6.2, "Loading with LDR Rd, =const" and section 7.3.1, "LTORG".
 See A1471W.

-A1285E: Bad macro name

-A1286E: Macro already exists

-A1287E: Illegal parameter start in macro prototype

-A1288E: Illegal parameter in macro prototype

-A1289E: Invalid parameter separator in macro prototype A1290E: Macro definition too big, maximum length <max>

-A1291E: Macro definitions cannot be nested

-The macro definition is invalid.
+A1285E: Bad macro name A1286E: Macro already exists A1287E: Illegal parameter start in macro prototype A1288E: Illegal parameter in macro prototype A1289E: Invalid parameter separator in macro prototype A1290E: Macro definition too big, maximum length <max> A1291E: Macro definitions cannot be nested The macro definition is invalid.